-Except as otherwise disclosed in this annual report, we are not aware of any significant changes that have occurred since the date of the audited consolidated financial statements included in this annual report.
+Except as otherwise disclosed in this annual report, we are not aware of any significant changes that have occurred since December 31, 2016.

 ITEM 9.
 THE OFFER AND LISTING

 A. Offer and Listing Details

 Our ordinary shares have been listed for quotation on the NASDAQ Global Select Market since September 30, 1999 under the symbol "RDWR".
 From May 12, 2004 to March 8, 2009, our ordinary shares were also listed on the Tel Aviv Stock Exchange, or TASE.
 We voluntarily delisted our ordinary shares from the TASE primarily due to low trading volume.